 The foregoing undertakings are intended to set forth a general description of the type of financial information and operating data that will be provided; the descriptions are not intended to state more than general categories of financial information and operating data.
 Where an undertaking calls for information that no longer can be generated because the operations to which it related have been materially changed or discontinued, a statement to that effect will be provided.
-The Disclosure Agreement, however, may be amended or modified without the consent of the holders of the 2023 Series D Bonds under certain circumstances set forth in the Disclosure Agreement.
+Each Disclosure Agreement, however, may be amended or modified without the consent of the holders of the 2023 Series E Bonds or the 2018 Series L-1 Bonds, as applicable, under certain circumstances set forth in each Disclosure Agreement.

-Copies of the Disclosure Agreement, when executed and delivered by the parties thereto on the date of the initial delivery of the 2023 Series D Bonds, will be on file at the office of the Corporation.
+Copies of the Disclosure Agreement, when executed and delivered by the parties thereto on the date of the initial delivery of the 2023 Series E Bonds, will be on file at the office of the Corporation.
+Copies of the 2018 Disclosure Agreement are on file at the office of the Corporation.